CoolLibs/Lab/website/content/Tutorials/00-Discovery Series/05-Nodes-Variety.md

 We find different inputs for the most part (2D vector, Integer, Number,…).
 This is also where we can find the `Time` node used for animation!

 ![Miscellaneous](img/Tuto-Nodes-Variety/Miscellaneous.gif)<br/>
 Here, the `Size` of our `Star` and its number of branches are controlled by values we input thanks to `Input Number` and `Input Integer`.
-Similarly, the time influences its Roundness.
+Similarly, the time influences its `Roundness`.

 ## End of the tutorial